egeny/lesjours/docs/grid.md

 ```
 The `margin` will have a value of `0 1rem` (this function return the margin value from the configuration).

-Most of the time, you will have to use these functions with the mixins since the margins and gutters are differents from a small device to a medium device.
+Most of the time, you will have to use these functions with the `media` mixin since the margins and gutters are differents from a small device to a medium device.